elastic/kibana/x-pack/plugins/cloud_security_posture/README.md

 Our unit tests are written using [jest](https://jestjs.io/) framework.
-Jest provides you a fast and easy test framework that allow you to run test in parallel, collect code coverage information and a custom resolver for imports making it simple to mock any object outside of your test scope.
+Jest provides you a fast and easy test framework that allow you to run test in parallel, collect code coverage information and create mocks for any object inside/outside your test scope.

-Jest runs all tests found in any file wit
+Jest runs all tests that: found in any file within a `__tests__` directory or any file with a suffix of `.test.js` , `.test.ts`

-hin a `__tests__` directory or any file with a suffix of `.test.js`, `.test.ts`, `.test.jsx`, or `.test.tsx`.
+, `.test.jsx`, or `.test.tsx`.

 As a convention, we use the `.test.ts` suffix for all our tests.

-You can run the unit tests with the following command:
+You can run all cloud security posture tests with the following command:

 ```bash
 yarn jest --config x-pack/plugins/cloud_security_posture/jest.config.js